 The predominantly Hindu influence became stronger in the following centuries.
 The first written records, made in palm leaves and bronze sheets, appeared in the island of Kiwangar.
 The oldest records, written in the 10th century, are chronicles about a legendary raja, sri raja Singhaatman ("the soul of the lion").

-The kingdom of Kaotamakuwa became powerful.
+The kingdom of Kotamakuwa became powerful.
 The local nobility experienced an epoch of opulence.
-Written records tell about the deeds of great kings, such as Uwatsatria ("the noble blood") and Buwanamatan ("the eyes of the universe").
-At this time, Makuwa (or old Kaupelanese) was spoken in Kaotamakuwa.
-Makuwa, a Bandanic language with loanwords from Sanskrit and Javanese, had a peculiar characteristic – one classical and literary form, forbidden to those not belonging to the noblesse and royalty, and one colloquial form, used by common people.
+Written records tell about the deeds of great kings, such as Tjandraputra ("Prince of the Moon") and Uwatsatria ("the noble blood").
+At this time, Makuwa (or old Kaupelanese) was spoken in Kotamakuwa.
+This Bandanic language with loanwords from Sanskrit and Javanese, had a peculiar characteristic – one classical and literary form, forbidden to those not belonging to the noblesse and royalty, and one colloquial form, used by common people.

-The spice trade was intensified in the end of the fourteenth century with the arrival of Malay traders converted to Islam.
+The spice trade was intensified by the end of the fourteenth century with the arrival of Malay traders converted to Islam.
 The culture assimilated new influences and the Muslim religion made followers among traders and soldiers.

 Map of the archipelago in the 13th century